-Department of Industrial Engineering, Sharif University of Technology CIS (21774), Session# 14 1
+Department of Industrial Engineering, Sharif University of Technology CIS (21774), Session#11

-- TCP/IP: A Network Protocol - One of the best known protocols is Transmission Control Protocol (TCP)Internet Protocol (IP) - It was developed by a Department of Defense research project to connect various kinds of networks. - The IP part of the protocol is responsible for moving packets of data from node to node in a network. - IP forwards each packet based on a four-byte destination number or IP address,

-OSI Model data unit layers
+- TCP/IP: A Network Protocol - One of the best known protocols is Transmission Control Protocol (TCP)Internet Protocol (IP) - It was developed by a Department of Defense research project to connect various kinds of networks. - The IP part of the protocol is responsible for moving packets of data from node to node in a network. - IP forwards each packet based on a four-byte destination number or IP address, epartment of Industrial Engineering, Sharif University of Technology CIS (21774), Session#11 OSI Model layers application presentation session transport data link physica data uni data data data segments packets frames bits